TBFY/knowledge-graph-API/README.md

 1. The whole information available in the knowledge graph project from each of the five main categories can be extracted (Contract, Contracting Process, Tender, Award and Organisation) including complete listings, searches by identifier and second level of nesting.

-1. The API returns a JSON file for each service implemented.
+1. The API returns a JSON file for each resource implemented.

+1. [Click here](http://tbfy.librairy.linkeddata.es/kg-api/organisation) to get an example of the listing of organisatios.

 1. The whole documentation for developers of the API, with examples, can be found in the following link: